7 Smoothie Solutions: Improve Your Blender Game with These Tips

-Personal blenders are small, a cinch to clean, and require nearly no brainpower to use.
-Those are all big benefits for non-morning people who are trying to live well!
+Blenders are convenient, a cinch to clean, and require nearly no brainpower to use.
+Those are all big benefits for non-morning people who are trying to live and eat well!

 But…